 Kubiak Law Group represents clients at the trial court level.
 Trial court is where issues of fact and law about your claim are first determined.
 Jury trials occur at the trial court level.
 There are times, however, when a client may have to appeal a trial court's decision to a higher court.
 Should that time come, Kubiak Law Group only associates itself with attorneys and law firms who have extensive experience in appeals involving property insurance law.
 Below is a list of notable victories obtained in multiple appellate courts throughout the state of Florida in which attorney Kelly Kubiak represented clients at the trial level, either individually and/or as part of a team in conjunction with a previous employer, and then was part of a team of lawyers who successfully represented those clients when there were appeals in their cases.
-The legal strategies utilized at the trial level, coupled with experienced appellate counsel, resulted in legal victories not only for the clients in those specific cases, but for every policyholder in the state of Florida.
+The legal strategies utilized at the trial level, coupled with experienced appellate counsel, resulted in legal victories not only for our clients in those specific cases, but for every policyholder in the state of Florida.

 Appellate court victories: